Holton Ahlers: 2022

-In 2022, Ahlers started all thirteen games leading the Pirates to a career-best eight wins and their first bowl win since 2014.
-Prior to the season he was once again named to the Wuerffel Trophy watch list, but was also on the watch list for the Golden Arm Award, Davey O'Brien Award, and the Reese's Senior Bowl.
+In 2022, Ahlers started all 13 games leading the Pirates to a career-best eight wins and their first bowl win since 2014.
+Prior to the season he was once again named to the Wuerffel Trophy watch list, and was also on the watch list for the Golden Arm Award, Davey O'Brien Award, and the Reese's Senior Bowl.
 For the third-straight year he was named Fourth-Team Preseason All-AAC team by Athlon Sports.
 He finished his career as the lone active quarterback with 13,000 career passing yards.
 In the season-opener, Ahlers could not get over the hump of No. 13 NC State as he threw two interceptions and two touchdowns in a narrow 20–21 loss.
-With five seconds left, East Carolina kicker Owen Daffer missed a would-be game winner from 41 yards.
-He went 25 of 39 for 270 yards and two touchdowns in a win against Old Dominion, and the next week he was a surgical seventeen of twenty for 263 yards and three touchdowns in a win over Campbell.
-Against Navy, both teams were tied at seventeen going into overtime and East Carolina started with the ball first.
-Ahlers led the Pirates close enough for a 26 yard field goal to put them up 20–17.
-Navy would respond with a field goal of their own on back-to-back overtime possessions to go up 20–23.
-After three-straight incompletions by Ahlers, East Carolina kicker Daffer misses another game-winning kick, this time from 37 yards.
-The team would bounce back against South Florida as he threw for a tied career-high and team-record six touchdowns.
-Following the record-tying performance against the Bulls he struggled against Tulane and lost 9–24.
-In fourth overtime against Memphis, a failed two-point attempt by Seth Henigan caused the Pirates to win 47–45.
+He went 25 of 39 for 270 yards and two touchdowns in a win against Old Dominion, and the next week he was 17 of 20 for 263 yards and three touchdowns in a win over Campbell.
+He threw for a tied career-high and team-record six touchdowns in a win over South Florida.
+He then struggled against Tulane and lost 9–24.
 Ahlers led East Carolina past UCF and BYU before being stumped by Cincinnati and Houston.
-Despite a five touchdown performance by Temple quarterback E.J.
-Warner, Ahlers' three touchdown passes, including the game winning strike with a minute left, were good enough to etch past the Owls 49–46.
+Ahlers tossed three touchdown passes, including the game-winning strike with a minute left, to beat Temple 49–46.
 East Carolina finished the regular season 7–5 and earned a bid in the Birmingham Bowl against Coastal Carolina.
-Against the Chanticleers, and in Ahlers final career game, he threw for 300 yards on 26 completions in 38 attempts alongside five touchdowns.
-His five passing touchdowns was a Birmingham Bowl record, but as he tallied on another touchdown on the ground, his total of six touchdowns were also a bowl record.
+In Ahlers' final career game, he completed 26 of 38 passes for 300 yards and five touchdowns.
+His five passing touchdowns was a Birmingham Bowl record, but as he tallied another touchdown on the ground, his total of six touchdowns were also a bowl record.
 The Pirates won 53–29.